 Word of mouth is hands down the best way to market your massage practice.
-Your name needs to roll off the tongue easily so when others are talking about your business, they can easily say it.
+When others are talking about your business, your name needs to easily roll off the tongue.
 Stay away from words that can be said many different ways or are easily mispronounced.
 This is another reason to not use your name in your business name.
 I made this mistake when I named my practice Gauthier Medical Massage.
-Oooops!
+Oops!
 No one could pronounce it correctly and it is difficult to spell.
-Which leads me to the next tip…
+Which leads me to the next tip . . .

-Your name should be easy to spell, so if your business is being searched for online, it will pop up when typed in.
+Your business name should be easy to spell, so if your business is searched for online, it will pop up when typed in.
 Another reason not to use a name like Gauthier.

 If a name is too long or has too many unnecessary words, no one will remember it and they will not be able to find you online.
 Keep it simple and unique.
-That is the main reason I advise massage therapists to avoid using the word “wellness” in their business name.
-It is a generic, overused word that does not add anything to your business name and just makes it longer.
-If you feel yourself gravitating towards using “wellness” in your massage business name, get more specific.
+That’s the main reason I advise massage therapists to avoid using the word “wellness” in their business name.
+It’s a generic, overused word that does not add anything to your business name, and just makes it longer.
+If you feel yourself gravitating toward using “wellness” in your massage business name, get more specific.
 Niche down and use a word that better defines the results you provide for your clients.

 Make sure your name speaks directly to the clients you want to work with by describing your work in terms of results.
 Listing modalities does not accomplish this goal.
-Modalities do not describe the results you provide, it speaks to HOW you provide results.
-Your client does not really care, they just want to feel better.
-So, get directly to the point and describe your massage therapy business in terms of results.
-Need Help with this?
-Take this FREE course.
+Modalities do not describe the results you provide; they speak to how you provide results.
+Your client does not care all that much about modalities—they just want to feel better.
+So, get to the point and describe your massage therapy business in terms of results.

 If another massage business is using the same name as you, even if they are far away, it means your name is too generic.
 Your name should speak specifically to what you offer to your clients.
-That means, no one else would be able to use the same name.
-You can achieve this specificity in less than a half hour by taking The Complete Massage Business Overhaul Free Course.
+That means no one else would be able to use the same name.

 Speak to Your Target Client

-Avoid using a name that is really special to you, and only you.
-This is where I see most massage therapists make huge mistakes in naming their business.
+Avoid using a name that is really special to you and only you.
+This is where I see most massage therapists make mistakes in naming their business.
 By choosing your favorite color or word, it pulls your business name away from speaking to your target client and explaining what you do.
-Do not waste words by using unnecessary ones like colors or keepsakes.
+Do not waste words by using unnecessary ones.
 Get to the point, explain exactly what you do, and keep it as short and as memorable as possible.

-Keep in mind – your massage business name is the number one resource for providing keywords so your potential clients will find you when doing an internet search.
+Keep in mind, your massage business name is the number–one resource for providing keywords so your potential clients will find you when doing an internet search.
 You can boost your business in Google rankings simply by taking advantage of using words that your customers will be plugging into search engines when looking for a new massage therapist.
-That is why it is a good idea to use your town or city in your business name.
+That’s why it’s a good idea to use your town or city in your business name.
 What do people type into Google when searching for a massage therapist?
-The location and “massage”.
-So, if your business name is “Detroit Massage and Pain Management” this speaks to the location, that it is massage, AND the results you provide.
+The location and the word “massage.”
+So, if your business name is “Detroit Massage and Pain Management” this speaks to the location, that it is massage, and the results you provide.
 This is SEO gold!
-They may have been looking for pain management and did not even consider massage to be an option, they click on your website and book an appointment with you so they can avoid pharmaceuticals and surgery.
+They may have been looking for pain management and did not even consider massage to be an option—they click on your website and book an appointment with you so they can avoid pharmaceuticals and surgery.
 Boom!
-MAGIC.
+Magic.